LisaDziuba/Awesome-AI-tools-for-product-development/README.md

 ## Support Tools

+## SEO tools

+* [Writesonic](https://writesonic.com) - Creates SEO-friendly content for blogs, Facebook ads, Google ads, and Shopify for free.
+Our paraphrasing tool lets you rephrase entire articles instantly.
+Free trial available.
+* [Moonbeam](https://gomoonbeam.com) - Moonbeam's AI will give you everything you need to write killer long form content.
+Become 2x Better at Writing in 10 Minutes.
+Free trial available.
+* [LongShot](https://longShot.ai) - Create blogs that humans and search engines love using Artificial intelligence.
+LongShot is an AI writing assistant that helps you and your team create helpful blogs that rank on Google.
+Free trial available.
+* [Copymatic](https://copymatic.ai) - Generate Content & Copy In Seconds with AI Use AI to boost your traffic and save hours of work.
+Automatically write unique, engaging and high-quality copy or content: from long-form blog posts or landing pages to digital ads in seconds.
+Free trial available.
+* [AI-Writer](https://ai-writer.com) - AI-Writer is the most accurate content generation platform.
+Uses state-of-the-art AI writing models to generate articles from just a headline.
+Free trial available.
+* [Typli](https://typli.ai) - The most intuitive A.I Content tool which combines AI Writing and an SEO Assistant.
+Free trial available.
+* [Word Spinner](https://word-spinner.com) - Instantly rewrite any article or text into SEO-friendly unique content.
+Word Spinner can make your writing shine like never before, making it a great option for any who wants to improve their writing skills.
+Free trial available.
+* [Wordhero](https://wordhero.co) - With WordHero's AI technology, you can create original blog posts, social media content, emails, and more - in just seconds.
+Free trial available.
+* [growthbar](https://growthbarseo.com) - Write perfect SEO-friendly content for blog posts, website pages, and articles… with AI.
+Free trial available.
+* [SEO GPT](https://seovendor.co/seo-gpt//) - SEO GPT is a new way to create your SEO on-page and off-page optimizations.
+Some features include Google-friendly titles and descriptions, pass AI detection, natural language content and analysis of page content.
+Free to use.
+* [BlogNLP](https://blognlp.com) - BlogNLP is a free AI blog writing tool that helps you break your writer's block to create original content in a fraction of a time.
+No free trial available.
+* [VidIq](https://vidiq.com/) - VidIQ is a SaaS product designed to help YouTube creators find topics and keywords for their videos.
+VidIQ's AI features include personalized prompts for your next video, view prediction count, and predictive analytics.
+Freemium model.
+* [Jenni](https://jenni.ai) - You Write, Jenni Completes.
+Supercharge your writing with the most advanced AI writing assistant.
+No free trial available.
+* [Mentioned](https://mentioned.ai) - Influencer outreach & link building on auto-pilot.
+We scan your content to identify people and companies you've mentioned, then, send email campaigns to let them know.
+Free trial available.
+* [Writey AI](https://writey.ai) - Changing the way content is created.
+Create content faster with artificial intelligence.
+Most advanced language A.I.
+First true free plagiarism A.I with original and researched content.
+No free trial or subscription option available.
+* [Topicmojo](https://topicmojo.com) - Topic Mojo is an AI tool for content research.

 ## Legal Assistant for making things serious

 * [DoNotPay](https://donotpay.com) - The World's First Robot Lawyer.
 The DoNotPay app is the home of the world's first robot lawyer.
 Fight corporations, beat bureaucracy and sue anyone at the press of a button.
 (Free subscription option)